 Our Compassionate Car Accident Lawyers Can Help

 The fatal car accident took place just one mile from Cedartown High School, where Kari attended as a senior and the two male students involved in the wreck also attend.
 Local authorities have yet to determine what caused the tragic wreck, but the Cedartown Police Department has requested assistance from the Georgia State Patrol to investigate what factors may have contributed to the accident.
-If you have been injured in a Georgia car accident, or if you lost a loved one in a fatal wreck allegedly caused by a negligent driver, contact our reputable attorneys at Rechtman & Spevak today to explore your possible compensation options.
+If you have been injured in a Georgia car accident, or if you lost a loved one in a fatal wreck allegedly caused by a negligent driver, contact our reputable car accident attorneys at Rechtman & Spevak today to explore your possible compensation options.